Extensive Range

 Where can I buy the best Lapsang Souchong tea?

-If you’re looking for the best Lapsang Souchong loose tea, Tea-Direct has some fine, high quality China Lapsang Souchong and Formosa Lapsang Souchong varieties, with fabulous smoky tea flavours for those with a penchant for smoked tea.
+If you’re looking for high-quality Lapsang Souchong loose tea, there are excellent China Lapsang Souchong and Formosa Lapsang Souchong varieties available for those who enjoy rich smoky tea flavours.